Joint crop and livestock services for smallholder farmers

 Other activities included assessing farmers’ demand for livestock advice at plant clinics in Kenya and sharing experiences from the Uganda pilot with relevant crop-livestock stakeholders in Kenya to pilot crop-livestock clinics and consultations in Kenya.

-Following the success of the pilot phase (results below), the initiative is now being scaled out further in Uganda in two additional districts and into Kenya.
+Following the success of the pilot phase, the initiative scaled out further in Uganda and into Kenya.

 The initiative aims to directly benefit 11,550 smallholder farmers (40% women) and 100 crop and livestock service providers, and indirectly benefit 34,650 other farmers and the wider community (40% women), and 300 crop and livestock service providers.